 31.0.
 Pay

 31.1.

-Appendix “A” is the pay package effective July 1, 2014, which includes the “gross up” for annual hours worked, but does not include the first 5% COLA effective on July 1, 2014.
+Effective July 1, 2017: A two percent (2%) increase to all pay steps, at all positions of the pay scale.

-Effective July 1, 2014: A five percent (5%) increase to all pay steps, at all positions of the current pay scale (add to Appendix A).
+Effective July 1, 2018: A three percent (3%) increase to all pay steps, at all positions of the pay scale.

-Effective July 1, 2015: A five percent (5%) increase to all pay steps, at all positions of the pay scale as amended in 2014.
+Effective July 1, 2019: A four percent (4%) increase to all pay steps, at all positions of the pay scale.

-Effective July 1, 2016: A five percent (5) increase to all pay steps, at all positions of the pay scale as amended in 2015.
+Effective July 1, 2020: A four percent (4%) increase to all pay steps, at all positions of the pay scale.

+TTA: 05-31-17

 31.2.
 Incentives.

 Residency.
 Employees who have maintained physical and legal residency within the fire district boundaries for the full preceding year (July 1 to June 30) shall receive a 1% bonus based at their current step and class as outlined in Appendix A.

+TTA: 04-18-17

 Call Backs.
-Effective upon ratification, employees who respond (when off regular duty shift) to at least 10% of the combined personnel call backs and general alarms (1PC’s) in a year (July 1 to June 30) shall receive a 1% bonus based at their current step and class as outlined in Appendix A.
+Employees who respond (when off normal duty shift) to at least 10% of the combined personnel call backs and general alarms (1PC’s) in a year (July 1 to June 30) shall receive a 1% bonus based at their current step and class as outlined in Appendix A.

+TTA: 04-18-17

 Physical Fitness.
-Effective upon ratification, employees who (1) meet or exceed an agreed to level in the annual peer physical fitness test; (2) participate in and document into the daily log at least forty (40) minutes of physical training for 60 days/shift in a year; and (3) receive all required immunizations, including an annual flu shot shall receive a 1% bonus based at their current step and class as outlined in Appendix A.
+Employees who (1) meet or exceed an agreed to level in the annual peer physical fitness test; (2) participate in and document into the daily log at least forty (40) minutes of physical training for a minimum of 50% of the worked normal duty shifts in a year; and (3) receive all required immunizations, including an annual flu shot shall receive a 1% bonus based at their current step and class as outlined in Appendix A.

 All incentive pay shall be paid at the end of the fiscal year in a separate incentives bonus check.